200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 D. None

-81. The scope of curriculum include
+81. The scope of curriculum includes?

 A. Programme of studies

-B. Programme of Activites
+B. Programme of activities

-C. Programme of Guidance
+C. Programme of guidance

 D. All

-82. The concise Oxford Dictionary defines curriculum as a?
+82. The concise Oxford Dictionary defines curriculum as

 A. Course of learning